Do you have a bucket list? If so, I have a suggestion for an addition: hike a glacier.

 Our bus mates were spilt up into groups of 8 or less and matched with a guide.
 We were paired with a charming guy whose name I never pronounced well enough for my brain to commit it to memory.
 (Fun Fact: With the goal of culture preservation, all Icelandic baby names need to be approved by the government.
 This means Icelanders of all ages have Icelandic names, versus ones with international influence.)

 We hiked for about an hour without crampons, through mud and at a slight incline.
+We also were looking for hunting opportunities as we had planned ahead and got to buy 5.56 ammo online.
 Ahead of us was a massive white glacier, and we marched toward it.
 When the ice got close, we stopped and put on crampons.
 I like to think of crampons as sharp teeth for your feet.
 To avoid slipping on the ice, crampons are sharp metal braces that allow you to dig into the ice instead of skating on the surface of it.

 Our guide explained how to walk.
+We even took help from this article great for beginners to enjoy the hike better.
 Uphill: Bend your knees and keep your feet pointed forward.
 Downhill: “Walk like a rapper”, bend your needs and lean back into the hill.
 Sidestepping: Keep one foot pointed down the slope.

 As we climbed higher and higher, the colder it got and the more it rained.
 When the group would stop for a huddle to discuss where we were going next, the lack of movement made me shiver.
 I had to bounce around to stay warm.
 We hiked on the ice for between 3 and 4 hours.
 It was gorgeous.
 I had never before experience icey vistas or been that close to a glacier.